-1. Stop the ElectricFlow server service on all nodes, or stop it on all nodes except on the primary ElectricFlow server node.
+- 1. Perform either of these actions: - Stop the ElectricFlow server service on all nodes. - Stop the ElectricFlow server service on all nodes except on the primary ElectricFlow server node.

-You can optionally keep the server service on your primary ElectricFlow server node up at this point, because the installer automatically stops that service on the primary node when it upgrades that node.
+You can keep the server service on your primary ElectricFlow server node up at this point, because the installer automatically stops the server service on the primary node when it upgrades that node.

 - 2. On the ElectricFlow server, do the following: - a.
 Upgrade the ElectricFlow server.
-This will also do the following: - Connect the server to the database. - Upgrade the plugins. - Start the server. - b.
+This will also do the following: - · Connect the server to the database. - · Upgrade the plugins. - Start the server. - b.
 Check and restore the wrapper.conf settings.
 For example, the settings for the line "wrapper.java.additional.600=". - c.
 Restart the ElectricFlow servers service. - 3.
 On the ElectricFlow web server, do the following: - a.
 Upgrade the node on the web server. - b.
 Check and restore the httpd.conf settings. - 4.
 Upgrade any nodes on the repository servers.